eclipse-sumo/sumo/docs/web/docs/Simulation/Taxi.md

 - duration for pick-up stop can be configurd with vType/vehicle param "device.taxi.pickupDuration" (default "0")
 - duration for drop-off stop can be configurd with vType/vehicle param "device.taxi.dropOffDuration" (default "60")

 By default, vehicle stops will have attribute `parking="true"` which means that the taxi will not block a driving lane.
-This can by changed by setting param "device.taxi.parking" to "false".
+This can be changed by setting param "device.taxi.parking" to "false".

 # TraCI